 Council makes important decisions at meetings which affect residents and ratepayers from various sectors of the community.
 To enable good decision making, Council relies on participation and feedback from residents and ratepayers.

 Council welcomes attendance at meetings that are open to the public.
 This is an ideal way to be well informed about Council and district-wide activity.
 You can listen to the meeting or you may choose to request speaking time at the meeting.

-The following Meeting Schedules for the 2017 calendar year are available below:
+Meeting Schedules for the 2017 calendar year are available below for:

-- Horowhenua District Council and Committee Meeting Schedule 2017 (includes Council meetings for Annual Plan Purposes, Finance, Audit and Risk Subcommittee and Strategy Committee).
+- Horowhenua District Council & Committee Meetings (includes Council meetings for Annual Plan Purposes, Finance, Audit and Risk Subcommittee, Strategy Committee and Foxton Community Board); and

 Meeting dates are advertised throughout the calendar year in the local newspaper and can also be viewed on our Events section once they have been scheduled.

 There are criteria to be met prior to being granted speaking time at a Council Meeting or Foxton Community Board meeting .
 You can speak or present as a member of the public (called 'public participation'), or as a representative for an organisation or group that has a specific purpose or common view (called 'deputation').

 Members of the public can request to speak to most agenda items.
 All requests are subject to the approval of the Chair and in addition are subject to and can be declined under Standing Orders.